New Coverholder Applications

 Applications being sponsored by a Managing Agent not meeting their expected maturity ratings

-If the sponsoring Managing Agent is not meeting the relevant expectations under the Principles for Doing Business, they are required to submit a completed decision paper, with the ATLAS application and Lloyd’s will also carry out an assessment of the proposed coverholder.
+If the sponsoring managing agent is not meeting the relevant expectations under the Principles for Doing Business, they are required to submit a completed decision paper, with the ATLAS application and Lloyd’s will also carry out an assessment of the proposed coverholder.

-The decision paper should be completed by the sponsoring Managing Agent.
+The decision paper should be completed by the sponsoring managing agent.

 Please contact the Lloyd’s Delegated Authorities Team for a copy of the decision paper.